 |Sole||Vibram TC5+||FriXion XF 2.0 Rubber||DuraTread Rubber||Nonmarking Contagrip rubber||Contagrip rubber, chevron lugs|

 Our Analysis and Test Results

-The Merrell Moab II Mid scored highly in many of our rating metrics for their simple, supportive, and comfortable design.
-The Vibram soles provide decent traction, but it is in water resistance and durability that the Moab II falls a tad short.
-The mesh sides and lacing system are areas of weakness that were a concern when looking at the longevity of these boots.
+The Moab 2 Mid WP scored highly across many of our hiking boot tests for their simple, supportive, and comfortable design.
+Our testers love the extra room in the toe box, which increases the comfort for those of us with wider feet.
+The Vibram soles also provide decent traction, but it is in water resistance and durability that the Moab 2 falls a tad short.
+The mostly mesh sides and lacing system are areas of weakness that were a concern when looking at the longevity of these boots.

-Just as water resistance was a concern with the mesh construction of the Moab II Mid, durability is another aspect of the boots' design that we were concerned with.
-The sides of the boot, where the toe box is the widest, is mesh and prone can be prone to blowing out quickly.
-Additionally, the lacing system of the Moab is made of fabric and mesh, rather than leather, which takes away from the durability of the laces.
-In this way, the Keen Targhee III is a much more durable option than the Moab.
-The Vasque Monolith UD has a more substantial and durable lacing system, much like the Targhee III.
+Just as water resistance was a concern with the mesh construction of the Moab 2 Mid, durability is another aspect of the boots' design that is potentially concerning.
+The sides of the boot where the toe box is the widest are mesh, which can be prone to blowing out.
+Additionally, the lacing system uses fabric and mesh rather than leather, detracting from durability.

 It is worth mentioning that we did not experience any durability issues during our extensive testing period; however, we could see how the laces, which sit on top of the boot and are only contained by mesh, could be a weak point.
 Other top-performing boots in our lineup use durable metal or synthetic rubber in these key places.

 Should You Buy the Merrell Moab 2 Mid Waterproof?